ShadowOfNight/Rock-Raiders-Reloaded/README.md

 	- call2arms.wav - mixed from alert024.mp3 and alert09.mp3 from trekcore.com.
 	- laser1.wav - edited from soransgun.mp3 from trekcore.com
 	- Lazhit.wav - edited from smallexplosion1.mp3 from trekcore.com
-	- ROKBREK1.wav - created by Yourself; edited later by yours truly.
+	- ROKBREK1.wav - edited from original ROKBREK1.wav and lanslide.wav sounds.

 - Vehicles\BIGDIG
 	- BIGDIGDRILL.wav and BIGDIGDRILLFADE.wav - edited from originals by Axel.